sikandar-ramzan/paywise/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Tax Calculation Formula
+## Tax Calculation Formulas

-PayWise uses the latest Pakistan income tax slabs for 2024-2025:
+PayWise calculates income tax based on the latest Pakistan tax regulations for 2024-2025, with different tax structures for income earned in PKR and income earned in USD (foreign remittance).

+### For Income Earned in PKR

+The following tax slabs apply to income earned in Pakistani Rupees:

 | Annual Income (PKR)    | Tax Rate                                    |
 | ---------------------- | ------------------------------------------- |